A wide-angle formulation of foreground filters for HI intensity mapping: Foreground filters in Fourier space

-The first of the foreground filters is applicable for both SD and IF modes.
-This filter accounts for the loss of long wavelength radial modes due to the smoothness of the foregrounds in frequency
+The radial foreground filter is applicable for both SD and IF surveys.
+It accounts for the loss of long-wavelength radial modes which are similar to the nearly spectrally smooth foregrounds (see \autoref{fig:FGCond}), leading to the Fourier space filter